 Did you meet some cool folks in jail?
 Are you trying to talk to someone from jail?
 Then send them a message by posting a comment below.

-Throw a shoutout to people still locked up at Lincoln County Jail
+Send a message to someone incarcerated at Lincoln County Jail

 Return To Main Menu